Vnsiah/readMeGenerator/utils/sample.README.md

 # READMEGenerator

 ## Description
- A node.js READMeGenerator apps that allows users to quickly and easily create a README file by using a command-line application .T is allows the project creator to devote more time to working on the project.
+ A node.js READMeGenerator apps that allows users to quickly and easily create a README file by using a command-line application .Tthis  allows the project creator to devote more time to working on the project.

 ## Table of Contents